Non-negatively curved GKM orbifolds: Torus manifolds revisited

 Therefore in both cases the action of \(G\) on the set of facets of \(\tilde\Gamma\) is free.
 Moreover, because the labeling \(\lambda\) of the facets with isotropy groups is invariant under the \(G\)-action, we must have

 for all facets \(F\) and all non-trivial \(g\in G\).

 There is only one possibility how this can happen: \(\tilde\Gamma\) is the vertex-edge graph of \([-1,1]^n\) and \(G=\mathbb{Z}/2\) acts by multiplication with \(-1\) on each factor.
-But this case is ruled out by Lemma 4.4 of \cite{MR3355120}. \end{proof}
+So the intersection of any two facets of \(Q\) has precisely two components and all facets are combinatorially equivalent to cubes \([-1,1]^{n-1}\).
+But by Lemma 4.4 of \cite{MR3355120} such an orbit space \(Q\) with only acyclic faces does not exist. \end{proof}

 \begin{remark} Using the same proof and Proposition 5.1 (f) of \cite{GGKRW} one can show that the same conclusion as in the above theorem holds, if \(Q\) is the orbit space of a not necessary locally standard rationally elliptic torus orbifold. \end{remark}